ngynjsn/AuctionHouse/README.md

 to sell the items yet.
 - As a user, when I start the application, I want to be given the option to load any pre-loaded, auctioning list.

+**Phase 4: Task 2**
+- Option 1: Test and design a class in your model package that is robust.
+You must have at least one method that throws a checked exception.
+You must have one test for the case where the exception is expected and another where the exception is not expected.

+- Created an exception called EmptyListException which is thrown whenever a user is trying to retrieve an item from an empty list.
+This exception is thrown from model.AuctioningList in the method getFirstItem().
+It is used in ui.AuctionHouse, ui.AuctionHouseFrame, and ui.AuctionHouseGUI for the purposes of: ending the auction house when the list is empty and failing to start the auction house when attemping to start the auction house with no items.